×

 • Romans 4:15

-The law is abolished through Christ, so if the promise was made through the law, then God would have broken his promise to Abraham.
+The law is abolished through Christ, so if the promise was made through the law, then God would have broken His promise to Abraham.
 The promise God made to Abraham was apart from the law: it was through faith.

-Jesus came to bring righteousness apart from the law (Romans 3:21) a continuance of the promise Abraham believed, apart from the law, resulting in God declaring Abraham righteous.
-Paul is continuing the thought here that adding the law as a requirement for righteousness after God declared Abraham righteous by faith would necessarily add wrath to Abraham and nullify the promise God made.
-And since God makes us righteous apart from the law, the fact that we break God’s law does not bring the punishment of being separated from God; God’s grace spans the gap between us and God.
-Since the law has been removed for us, there is “no violation.”
+Jesus came to bring righteousness apart from the law (Romans 3:21).
+This was a continuance of the promise Abraham believed, apart from the law, resulting in God declaring Abraham righteous (Romans 4:3).
+Paul is continuing the thought here that adding the law as a requirement for righteousness after God declared Abraham righteous by faith would necessarily add wrath to Abraham and nullify the promise God made: For the Law brings about wrath, but where there is no law, there also is no violation (v 15).

 Biblical Text

 13 For the promise to Abraham or to his descendants that he would be heir of the world was not through the Law, but through the righteousness of faith.
-14 For if those who are of the Law are heirs, faith is made void and the promise is nullified;15 for the Law brings about wrath, but where there is no law, there also is no violation.
+14 For if those who are of the Law are heirs, faith is made void and the promise is nullified; 15 for the Law brings about wrath, but where there is no law, there also is no violation.

 Check out our other commentaries:

-• Galatians 5:1-6 meaning
+• Ecclesiastes 5:8 meaning

-• Genesis 4:6-10 meaning
+• Hebrews 7:4-10 meaning

-• Deuteronomy 4:25-31 meaning
+• Exodus 10:21-29 meaning

-• Daniel 10:4-9 meaning
+• Amos 1:13–15 meaning